-In this tutorial, we’ll demonstrate how to build and display a splash screen in React Native.
+In this tutorial, we’ll demonstrate how to build a splash screen in React Native.
 We’ll walk you through how to build stunning welcome displays for both iOS and Android apps using react-native-splash-screen

 The splash screen is the first screen that appears before the user accesses the rest of your app’s functionalities.
-A splash screen is arguably the best way to make your mobile application’s brand name and icon stick in the user’s subconscious.
+A splash screen is arguably the best way to make your mobile application’s brand name and icon memorable to your users.

-In web applications, we use preloaders to inform animations to keep users entertained while server operations are being processed.
+In web applications, we use preloaders for animations that keep users entertained while server operations are being processed.
 As straightforward as this sounds, it’s a critical tool to build and retain your user base.

 There are many benefits to creating a splash screen in React Native.
-Imagine, for example, that you’re preloading data from an API.
-You’ll want to show a loader while the user is waiting; showing a loader as soon as the app starts helps you present an organized, well-designed display to your user while they wait for the app to initialize.
+For example, take a scenario where you’re loading data from an API.
+It is a good user experience to show a loader while the user is waiting.
+The same instance is applied to a splash screen because showing a loader as soon as the app starts helps you present an organized, well-designed display to your user while they wait for the app to be ready.

 For this react-native-splash-screen